Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

 It is well known that discrete restriction estimates imply bounds on the additive energy of lattice points on spheres.
 This connection was used to improve bounds outside of the range of $p$ for which the conjecture with $\epsilon$-loss in known by Mudgal \cite{mudgal2022}.
 Also, see that paper for an in depth exploration of the connection between additive combinatorics and the discrete restriction conjecture.

 For any set $A\subset \Z{d}$, we define its additive energy to be

 Additive energies capture the additive structure of a set.
-Approximate groups maximize the additive energy for sets of a fixed size, for example.
-For $d\geq 5$, we give improved results for the additive energy of spheres.
+Approximate groups maximize the additive energy for sets of a fixed size.
+For $d\geq 5$, we give sharp results for the additive energy of spheres.

 Before stating our results, we quickly derive the conjectured bound.
 For $d\geq 5$, we have $\#\mathcal{F}_{d,N}\sim N^{d-2}$.
 Consider $n\mathcal{F}_{d,N}$, the set formed by adding $n$ elements of $\mathcal{F}_{d,N}$.
-Each element in this set has magnitude $\lesssim_m N$, and $\#n\mathcal{F}_{d,N}\lesssim N^{n(d-2)}$.
-If the sumsets equidistributed over lattice points in a ball of radius $\lesssim_m N$, each point would have $\sim N^{n(d-2)-d}$ $m$-tuples that sum to that given point.
-An application of Cauchy-Schwarz gives for $d\geq 5$ the lower bound
+Each element in this set has magnitude $\lesssim_n N$, and $\#n\mathcal{F}_{d,N}\lesssim N^{n(d-2)}$.
+If the sumsets equidistributed over lattice points in a ball of radius $\lesssim_n N$, each point would have $\sim N^{n(d-2)-d}$ $n$-tuples that sum to that given point.
+An application of Cauchy-Schwarz gives, for $d\geq 5$, the lower bound